elbart/node-memcache/README.md

 	});

+There are all the commands you would expect.

 	// all of the different "store" operations
 	// (lifetime & flags are both optional) client.set(key, value, callback, lifetime, flags);